czyzby/gdx-lml/README.md

 - **FixedClassScanner** - well, it *can* be used on any platform, but you have to manually select the classes it has access to, so it basically removes the concept of true component scan.
 - **DesktopClassScanner** - scans binary classes (run from IDE) or jars in the class loader base location (run from a jar).
 Should be enough for both testing and most regular desktop applications.
-- **GwtClassScanner** - registers LibGDX GWT reflection pool to scan through all classes registered for reflection.
+- **GwtClassScanner** - scans through all classes registered for LibGDX reflection.

 Unfortunately, class scanners for Android and iOS are not implemented yet.
 I didn't have much time to do it yet (nor do I normally target these platforms); I will most likely look into it before releasing the next version, but for now - any help is appreciated.
 Use *FixedClassScanner*, sorry.